Azathothas/Stars/README.md

 - [charmbracelet/vhs](https://github.com/charmbracelet/vhs) – Your CLI home video recorder 📼
 - [charmbracelet/wishlist](https://github.com/charmbracelet/wishlist) – The SSH directory ✨
 - [cheat/cheat](https://github.com/cheat/cheat) – cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
+- [chebuya/sastsweep](https://github.com/chebuya/sastsweep) – tool designed for identifying vulnerabilities in open source codebases at scale.
+It can gather and filter on key repository metrics such as popularity and project size
 - [chenjiandongx/sniffer](https://github.com/chenjiandongx/sniffer) – 🤒   A modern alternative network traffic sniffer.
 - [chmouel/gosmee](https://github.com/chmouel/gosmee) – Command line server and client for webhooks deliveries (and https://smee.io)
 - [cilium/cilium](https://github.com/cilium/cilium) – eBPF-based Networking, Security, and Observability